VerticalLongboard/xplane-vhf-helper/README.md

 VR Radio Helper:
 * Makes tuning in a new ATC or NAV frequency a breeze!
-* Works with SmartCopilot (both pilots need to install it) and synchronizes COM frequencies between two pilots
+* Works with SmartCopilot (both pilots need to install it) and synchronizes COM/NAV frequencies and transponder codes between two pilots
 * Works in VR (free positioning in 3D space)
 * Integrates well with ATC networks (e.g. VATSIM)